 - Collaborative Practice – Discuss the advantages and disadvantages of working in multi-agency teams and noting where the strengths and pitfalls lie when supporting children’s needs.

-- Inclusiveness – A thought provoking module which challenges assumptions about how inclusion may be viewed – exploring equality, disability and inclusion
+- Inclusion – A thought provoking module which challenges assumptions about how inclusion may be viewed – exploring equality, disability and inclusion

-- Research Skills – Undertake a small-scale research project that will be focused on an aspect of your practice
+- Practitioner Research – Undertake a small-scale research project that will be focused on an aspect of your practice

 - Supporting the Early Years Curriculum – This module will develop your understanding of the many ways that children learn and the diversity of learning opportunities both within and outside of early years settings, in order to support high quality learning experiences for all children aged 0 – 8.